Photo: Air Rarotonga

 Northern group islands, Manihiki and Penrhyn (also known as Tongareva) are famous for their black pearl production which is an important part of the Cook Islands economy.
 Both are about five hours flying time away from Rarotonga and very expensive to reach because of the high cost of fuel.
 Services to Penrhyn are on a charter basis only.
 Pukapuka in the far north is also accessible by air, but services are few are and far between, and dependent on fuel supplies.
 And you could be waiting weeks for a return service if you can get there in the first place - but perhaps you won't care!

-One Cook Islands tour operator advertises a "Northern Trailblazers" tour which takes you to some of the Northern Group islands as part of a five day package, but it won't be operating in 2023 and they won't say if there are any plans to offer it in 2024.
+One Cook Islands tour operator advertises a "Northern Trailblazers" tour which takes you to some of the Northern Group islands as part of a five day package but despite repeated inquiries, they won't say if there are any plans to offer it in 2024.

 Four other islands - Nassau, Rakahanga, Palmerston and Suwarrow - are accessible only by boat and services are best described as "very occasional".
 If you're determined to visit, keep an eye on the pages of the daily paper, Cook Islands News which publishes details of shipping movements, or ask at the harbour to see if any visiting yachts are heading that way.
 And make sure you have months rather than weeks to spare!
 Takutea and Manuae are uninhabited and no commercial vessels visit them.
 Strict access controls are in place and trespassers can be prosecuted